FOREX-Dollar hits 4-month high against euro on Fed taper talk

 LONDON, Aug 10 (Reuters) - The dollar hit a four-month high versus the euro on Tuesday after upbeat U.S. jobs data bolstered expectations that the Federal Reserve could soon start tapering its massive bond-buying programme.

-Analysts said the dollar was getting support from rising U.S. bond yields, as the prospect of reduced Fed stimulus weakened bond prices.
+Analysts said the dollar was supported by rising U.S. bond yields, as the prospect of reduced Fed stimulus weakened bond prices.
+The 10-year Treasury yield rose to as high as 1.336% in London trade, its highest in more than three weeks.

 U.S. job openings, a measure of labour demand, hit a record high in June while hiring also increased, the Labor Department said in a monthly survey on Monday.